 Training and Technical Assistance Manager

-Tori Wynecoop-Abrahamson (she, her) is a citizen of the Spokane Tribe located in eastern Washington State and the Training and Technical Assistance Manager at the National Center on Domestic Violence, Trauma, and Mental Health (NCDVTMH).
+Tori Wynecoop-Abrahamson, MA, LSW (she, her) is a citizen of the Spokane Tribe located in eastern Washington State and the Training and Technical Assistance Manager at the National Center on Domestic Violence, Trauma, and Mental Health (NCDVTMH).
 She began her advocacy journey during her undergraduate career at Illinois College by establishing a sexual assault support group in response to the #MeToo movement.

 After graduation, she returned home to the Spokane Indian Reservation and worked as a domestic violence advocate providing assistance to survivors of domestic violence, sexual assault, teen dating violence, stalking, and elder abuse.
 Assistance for survivors often included accessing resources for civil and criminal court cases, mental health support, and substance use services.
 This position encouraged Tori to pursue and complete a Master of Arts in Social Work at the University of Chicago Crown Family School of Social Work, Policy, and Practice and complete her social work licensure.